DNA-and-Natural-Algorithms-Group/multistrand/README.md

 Computing took 2.7906 s
 ```

-### Log files
+### Log file
-Multistrand automatically creates a logfile that contains some information on
+Multistrand automatically creates a log file that contains some information on
 the used model, e.g.:

 ```